 So, just like any month, August in Ireland can sometimes bring rain showers.

-Just like any month, August in Ireland can sometimes bring showers.
-It’s always best to be prepared.
-We recommend you pack a number of flexible clothing options so that you can adapt to changing weather.
+It pays to be prepared.
+We recommend you pack a number of flexible clothing options.
+You'll then be able to adapt to changing weather.

 What to pack for Ireland in August

 - 2 Pairs of lightweight long synthetic pants such as nylon & polyester – they dry quick and are way more breathable than cotton.

 - 2-3 T-Shirts – once again, a mix of cotton and synthetic is best.